testerindevelopment/demo_app/README.md

 # RoR demo application
-This is the deni application for
+This is the demo application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).